omega-code/ion-slides-tabs/README.md

 # ion-slides-tabs
+Second fork from [Rakonda] (https://github.com/Rakonda/ion-slides-tabs).
+Add support for on-slide-changed attribute. onSlideChanged expression is called when seected tab is changed.
 This fork is an adaptation of the [JKnorr91 code](https://github.com/JKnorr91/ion-slide-box-tabs) using the new directive [ion-slides](http://ionicframework.com/docs/api/directive/ionSlides) instead of [ion-slide-box](http://ionicframework.com/docs/api/directive/ionSlideBox).

 All credits and thanks to [JKnorr91](https://github.com/JKnorr91).